VICTOR-OMEGA/dumb-code-smart/challenge_03_iot_cluster_balancer/solution.md

 Single very large load among small loads → answer must at least be that large element.

-Empty input: no output or define behavior00).
+Empty input: no output or define behavior.